-Tiny, browser-based minigames that nevertheless bring an intense, multiplayer rush, .io games have been a viral phenomenon popularized by Twitch streamers and their presence in an episode of House of Cards.
+The best .io games continue to be a viral phenomenon popularized by Twitch streamers and their presence in an episode of House of Cards.
 The ".io" extension stands for the British Indian Ocean Territory, but because Agar.io, one of the first super popular multiplayer .io games used the extension, it's since become a popular choice, giving the name to the genre.

 Light and accessible but capable of intense and sometimes even ruthless gameplay, the best .io games can be played even on a spotty connection and old hardware.
-With the sheer number .io games out there, it can be hard to figure out which ones are worth a shot, so we've collected a list of 10 of the best .io games out there.
+With the sheer number .io games out there, it can be hard to figure out which ones are worth a shot, so we've collected a list of the best .io games that keep us coming back for more.

 The great granddaddy of them all, Agar.io is an eat or be eaten game of cellular survival taking inspiration from the behavior of microbes on top of the agar medium of a petri dish, hence the name.